 The Final Idea

 When you do that, you no longer have to store that item in horizontal space, so you free up space.
-You can then get more stuff even though you don’t have much space in your interior living areas.
+You can get more stuff even though you don’t have much space in your interior living areas.

 Section 1: The Pantry